rabbitmq/rabbitmq-website/docs/feature-flags/index.md

  2. Using the `forced_feature_flags_on_init` setting in [`advanced.config`](./configure):

     ```erlang
+    {rabbit, [
       %% enables all feature flags in 4.0.2 except for khepri_db
-    {rabbit, [
-      %% this is just an example, in practice this list will be much longer
       {forced_feature_flags_on_init, [
           maintenance_mode_status,
           direct_exchange_routing_v2,